Pro Football Reference Blog

 How to Recognize the Best Left Tackles in the NFL

-The statistics and measurables for left tackles in the League are few and far between.
+The statistics and measurables for left tackles in the league are few and far between.
 After all, what these men in the trenches do goes almost unnoticed unless they do something wrong or blow an assignment.
 It is often a thankless job, but as the NFL has progressed over the years, the accolades for offensive linemen, in general, have given us some tangible metrics to see the success of the offensive tackle and the men who have staffed the position.

-Endurance and the Must Quality Snaps
+Endurance and the Most Quality Snaps

 Photo of Trent Williams